Charismatic movement: Beliefs

-Denominations influenced
+Denominational expressions

 Anglicanism

 In the United States, Episcopalian priest Dennis Bennett is sometimes cited as one of the movement's seminal influences.
 Bennett was the rector at St Mark's Episcopal Church in Van Nuys, California, when he announced to the congregation in 1960 that he had received the outpouring of the Holy Spirit.
 Soon after this he ministered in Seattle, where he ran many workshops and seminars about the work of the Holy Spirit.

 In the United Kingdom, Colin Urquhart, Michael Harper, David Watson, Trevor Dearing and others were in the vanguard of similar developments.

 The Massey University conference in New Zealand in 1964 was attended by several Anglicans, including the Rev. Ray Muller.
 He invited Bennett to New Zealand in 1966, and played a leading role in developing and promoting the Life in the Spirit seminars.
 Other Charismatic movement leaders in New Zealand include Bill Subritzky.

 As of the early 21st century, a "charismatic evangelical" wing or school of thought is commonly identified in the Church of England, contrasted with the conservative evangelical, Anglo-Catholic and other tendencies.
-An influential local church in this movement has been London's Holy Trinity Brompton.
+An influential local church in this movement has been London's Holy Trinity Brompton, who have developed the Alpha course and planted 184 similarly charismatic churches.
 Justin Welby, the former Archbishop of Canterbury (2013—2025), has a background in charismatic evangelicalism.